To Schedule an Appointment, Call Us Toll Free At 1.877.526.3457. Or, Send Us an E-mail for a Prompt Response.

 RFC is short for residual functional capacity.
 Now that you know what the letters stand for, you’ll likely want to know what it means.
-Here is how the SSA explains RFC:
+Here is how the SSA explains RFC Form:

 “Residual functional capacity assessment.
 Your impairment(s), and any related symptoms, such as pain, may cause physical and mental limitations that affect what you can do in a work setting.
 Your residual functional capacity is the most you can still do despite your limitations.
 We will assess your residual functional capacity based on all the relevant evidence in your case record.”

 Essentially, SSA is determining what limitations you may have due to your conditions.
 For instance, back pain may limit your ability to stand for longer than 4 hours out of an 8 hour day or social anxiety may limit your ability to work with the general public.
 SSA will be looking to see if there are still jobs within the national economy that you can do despite the limitations defined within your RFC.

 If you have multiple disabilities, SSA will consider the combined limitations established for all of them to determine your ability to work.
 For instance, your back pain may limit you to only performing sedentary type jobs but your mental health diagnosis also limits your ability to concentrate for longer than 30 minutes at a time.
 The physical & mental limitations combined would further reduce the jobs you could perform than only one limitation by itself.
 That’s why it’s important to list ALL of your disabilities when you apply for benefits.
 Or, if you’re working with an attorney, you’ll want to make sure they’re aware of all of your disabilities, as well as the ways in which they limit you.